Bayan-Ölgii Province: Culture

 The culture of the Kazakh majority is strongly influenced by Islamic traditions.
-The Ulgii Central Mosque also houses the Islamic Center of Mongolia.
+The Abu-Bakr Siddiq Central Mosque also houses the Islamic Center of Mongolia.
 It is placed at an unusual angle within the fabric of the city, because the building was oriented exactly towards Mecca.
 There is also a madrasah (Islamic school) at the same place.

 The aimag is famous for the traditional practice of hunting with trained eagles.
 The captive eagles work in a similar way as hunting falcons do.
 While eagles are used for hunting in other parts of the world, particularly Kazakhstan and Kyrgyzstan, the practice is most common in Bayan-Ölgii, where an estimated 80 percent of the world's eagle hunters live.
 The annual Golden Eagle Festival is held in Ölgii every October to display the skill of eagle hunters, with about 70 hunters participating per year.